LBlocki/Path-finder/README.md

 # PathFinder

 This is my simple app to present few of the most popular graph traversal algorithms.
 Tested on JDK 13.
 Uses maven as building tool.
+Window has a fixed size 1200x800 so it may be overflowing some screens ( 14 inch laptops for example ).

 ## Running application
   You can run the app using following command: